mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Flow Constraints
-The `flow` field refers to the inequality constraints linked to active power flow limits at the "from" and "to" bus ends of each branch.
+The `flow` field refers to the inequality constraints linked to active power flow limits at the from-bus and to-bus ends of each branch.
 These limits are set using the `longTerm` keyword in the [`addBranch!`](@ref addBranch!) function:
 ```@repl DCOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.active)
 ```